trajtracker/trajtracker/docs/source/stimuli/MultiTextBox.rst

 - Changing from one text to another is not time-consuming, and can be safely done in mid-trial.
 The only time-consuming operation is when you initialize the stimuli (which should be done at the beginning of the trial)

+A MultiTextBox is not by itself a stimulus (e.g., it does not have a present() method).
+The stimulus-like methods can be accessed via :attr:`~trajtracker.stimuli.MultiTextBox.stimulus`.

 Using this class:
 -----------------